-Everything You Need To Know About Zip Pay
+Everything You Need To Know About Zip Pay: A review

 Are you considering opening a Zip Pay account?
 You are not alone!
 Buy Now Pay Later services continue to rise in popularity as consumers shy away form traditional credit cards.
 Do you want to know a little bit more before you take the plunge?
 You've come to the right place!
 Here you will find everything you need to know about the Buy Now Pay Later giant!

 Is Zip Pay better than Afterpay?

 This is probably the question you are really wondering.
 We have an indepth article about this here, but we'll give you the cliff notes.
 Let's start with the most important aspect - fees.

 As you can see, the biggest difference between Afterpay and Zip Pay is how they make their money.
 The grey bar represents consumer fees, which is how Zip Pay makes most of it's money.
 The red bar represents missed payment revenue, which Afterpay has a lot more of.
 Finally, the blue bar represents merchant fees.
 They are the fees that the business has to pay whenever you buy something with Afterpay or Zip Pay.

 So what can we tell from this?
 Zip Pay is cheaper for merchants but more expensive for customers.
 But Afterpay does a little dance every time you miss a payment.
 If you are trying to choose between the two services, make sure you read this our review of the different Buy Now Pay later services for more information.